 In the fight against spam, ISPs (Internet Service Providers) put more and more restrictions on access to the user’s mailbox.
-This all works to the users’ benefit – it lets them have a clean mailbox with content they want to receive and an experience they expect from a mailbox.
-But time and time again, important messages miss users inboxes due to sometimes foolish mistakes the senders make when in a hurry or due to lack of experience.
-Don’t let this happen to you.
-Bear with us as we cover the basics of email deliverability, suggest what to focus on and what to avoid.
+This all works to the users’ benefit – it lets them have a clean mailbox with content they want to receive and an experience they expect.

 Why email deliverability matters?

-Yet, according to the latest annual research from Return Path, only 85% of legit emails reach their final destination.
-This means that, on average, every 3 out of 20 users (or a whooping 15,000+ users in a seven-digit community):
+Yet, according to the latest research from Influencer Marketing Hub, only 79.6% of legit emails reach their final destination.
+This means that, on average, every 3 out of 20 users (or a whooping 15,000+ users in a seven-digit community): 2022 Delivery Benchmark – Validity

 - won’t regain access to their account immediately and might abandon your platform